(Tsutsugamushi Disease; Mite-Borne Typhus; Tropical Typhus)

 Scrub typhus is related to rickettsial diseases.

-O. tsutsugamushi is transmitted by trombiculid mites, which feed on forest and rural rodents, including rats, voles, and field mice.
-Human infection follows a chigger (mite larva) bite.
+O. tsutsugamushi is transmitted by trombiculid mite larvae (chiggers), which feed on forest and rural rodents, including rats, voles, and field mice.
+Human infection also follows a chigger bite.
+The mites are both the vector and the natural reservoir for O. tsutsugamushi.

 After an incubation period of 6 to 21 days (mean 10 to 12 days), fever, chills, headache, and generalized lymphadenopathy start suddenly.
 At onset of fever, an eschar often develops at the site of the chigger bite.
-The typical lesion, common in whites but rare in Asians, begins as a red, indurated lesion about 1 cm in diameter; it eventually vesiculates, ruptures, and becomes covered with a black scab.
+The typical lesion of scrub typhus, common in whites but rare in Asians, begins as a red, indurated lesion about 1 cm in diameter; it eventually vesiculates, ruptures, and becomes covered with a black scab.
 Regional lymph nodes enlarge.

 Fever rises during the 1st wk, often to 40 to 40.5° C. Headache is severe and common, as is conjunctival injection.
 A macular rash develops on the trunk during the 5th to 8th day of fever, often extending to the arms and legs.
 It may disappear rapidly or become maculopapular and intensely colored.
 Cough is present during the 1st wk of fever, and pneumonitis may develop during the 2nd wk.